olgazim/LucidChart-User-Documentation/docs/Olga_formatting_shapes.md

 ## Manage shapes layout

-Lucidchart provides great flexibility in managing the layout of the diagram.
+Lucidchart provides excellent flexibility in managing the layout of the diagram.
+You can easily change an alignment of all shapes in your project, combine several shapes in a group to work with them together, or lock position, size, or style for selected shapes

 ### Align